stxnext/deep-next/README.md

 Your AI-powered junior software engineering assistant that takes an issue description and converts it into a pull request.

-DeepNext is an advanced AI system that automatically analyzes code repositories, designs solutions, and implements fixes for software engineering tasks using Large Language Models, saving developers hours of repetitive work.
+DeepNext is an advanced AI system that automatically analyzes a code repository, prepares a solution plan, and implements the necessary code for software engineering tasks using Large Language Models, saving developers hours of repetitive work.

 ## Quick start